 One of the key tools used by IFC for managing reputational impact is effective communication.
 Communication activities are coordinated by the World Bank Group's External and Corporate Relations Vice Presidency.
-This unit provides advice on strategic and crisis communications for managing potential and actual reputational impacts at both the corporate and project levels, throughout the project life cycle.
-It is also responsible for external and internal communications, campaigns, civil society engagement, brand marketing, and web, social, and other media.
-It collaborates across IFC and with the other World Bank Group entities to develop and implement effective communications strategies that strengthen the IFC brand.
+This unit provides advice on strategic and crisis communications for

-8 Total resources available (TRA) is the total capital of the Corporation, consisting of (i) paid-in capital; (ii) retained earnings net of designations and some unrealized gains and losses; and (iii) total loan loss reserves.
-TRA grows based on retained earnings (profit minus distributions) and increases in reserves.

-Total resources required (TRR) is the minimum capital required to cover the expected and unexpected loss on IFC's portfolio, calibrated to maintain IFC's triple-A rating.
-TRR is the sum of the economic capital requirements for IFC's different assets, and it is determined by the absolute size of the committed portfolio, the product mix (equity, loans, short-term finance, and Treasury portfolio assets), and by operational and other risks.

-The conservation buffer is set at a pre-determined percent of TRA.
+- 8 Total resources available (TRA) is the total capital of the Corporation, consisting of (i) paid-in capital; (ii) retained earnings net of designations and some unrealized gains and losses; and (iii) total loan loss reserves.
+TRA grows based on retained earnings (profit minus distributions) and increases in reserves. - 9 Total resources required (TRR) is the minimum capital required to cover the expected and unexpected loss on IFC's portfolio, calibrated to maintain IFC's triple-A rating.
+TRR is the sum of the economic capital requirements for IFC's different assets, and it is determined by the absolute size of the committed portfolio, the product mix (equity, loans, short-term finance, and Treasury portfolio assets), and by operational and other risks. - 10 The conservation buffer is set at a pre-determined percent of TRA.
 Its purpose is to absorb short-term fluctuations in TRR and TRA that result from the volatile nature of IFC's portfolio.